 Rent it Right - A licensing scheme for Bexley

-The Council has completed a comprehensive public consultation on its proposal to introduce discretionary licensing schemes and is proposing to introduce a Selective Licensing Scheme applying to all private rented properties, which will include HMOs not covered by the new mandatory scheme, in four defined areas: Thamesmead North, Abbey Wood, Lower Belvedere and parts of Erith.
+Following cabinet approval on the 10 April 2018, the council has designated a selective licensing scheme on the 16 April 2018 applying to all private rented properties, which will include HMOs not covered by the new mandatory scheme, in four defined areas: Thamesmead North, Abbey Wood, Lower Belvedere and parts of Erith.